• Skip to main content

 9. On the next screen, click on Restart to enter UEFI Firmware settings on your computer.

-8. Enter BIOS Using Command Prompt
+8. Enter BIOS Using Bootable USB Drive

-3. After your computer restarts, click on Troubleshoot > Advanced options > UEFI Firmware Settings option.
+4. From the next screen, navigate to Troubleshoot > Advanced options > UEFI Firmware Settings option.

 Open UEFI Firmware Settings option in Windows